example42/example42.github.io/_posts/2017-08-28-git-workflow-on-control-repo.md

 ---

 Modern best practices for management of Puppet Code suggest to make use of a control-repository.
-Within a control-repository one manages the whole Puppet Code in a centralized pattern but istill allowing flexibility and code staging:
+Within a control-repository one manages the whole Puppet Code in a centralized pattern but is still allowing flexibility and code staging:
 - upstream modules are referenced in Puppetfile
 - Profiles and Roles are managed directly inside the repository
 - Hiera configuration and data are also part of the control-repository

 Usually it is recommended to rename master branch to production.
-Older versions of Puppet might behave irratical when using a puppet.conf section name (master, main, agent) as an environment name.
+Older versions of Puppet might behave erratically when using a puppet.conf section name (master, main, agent) as an environment name.
 Most people use an additional branch for development and staging purpose.

 This will result in the following branches: